akeneo/pim-docs/cloud_edition/flexibility_mode/docs/disk_usage.rst

     echo "Cleansing versions older than 90 days, please note this is executed every Sunday" nohup php bin/console pim:versioning:purge --more-than-days 90 --force -n &

+Dayly purge of versionning will ensure that the versionning table size does not grow indefinitely.

+If the table has grown too much, running the purge won't return the physical space on the disk as it only free space in the table.
-In the event that the operation fails, please use the following procedure
+In that case, use the following procedure to free the associated disk space:

 .. code-block:: bash